 Vitinoin Side Effects

 Note: This document contains side effect information about tretinoin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Vitinoin.
+Some dosage forms listed on this page may not apply to the brand name Vitinoin.

 Along with its needed effects, tretinoin topical (the active ingredient contained in Vitinoin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.